zml-w/ZZZ_ZML_English_Patch/README.md

 - ### The name must remain "ZZZ_ZML_English_Patch"!

+At present, some nodes are not functioning properly.At present, some nodes are not functioning properly.

 <img width="807" height="77" alt="屏幕截图 2025-09-03 124948" src="https://github.com/user-attachments/assets/5ff21b5f-12f5-4946-bc57-a97922dd2374" />

 # 💕 Brief Introduction to the Nodes: